Return To Search

 Speech-Language Pathologist (SLP) - Summary

-- Open to both new graduates and experienced clinicians
+- Open to both new graduates and experienced SLPs

 Duties & Responsibilities

-- Screen students for communicative disorders utilizing appropriate diagnostic tools
+- Screen students to identify communicative disorders and determine appropriate interventions

-- Conduct detailed assessments and triennial evaluations of speech/language deficits
+- Conduct thorough, standardized assessments and diagnostic evaluations for speech and language deficits

-- Assess preschool children and make referrals as necessary for communicative disorders
+- Assess preschool children with communicative disorders and make referrals when necessary

-- Collaborate with teachers, administrators, and families to support student progress
+- Collaborate with educators, parents, and multidisciplinary teams to support student outcomes

 Salary & Benefits